developerBlogs/developerBlogs.github.io/_posts/2021-09-16-rails_api_series-04.markdown

 tags: rails programming
 toc: false
 permalink: '/blogs/rails_api_series/04'
-summary: This is the fourth part of Building Rails API series where we will be talking about securing our api.
+summary: This is the fourth part of Building Rails API series where we will be talking about <strong class="text-info">securing our api</strong>.
 uniq_heading_id: '#post8'
 uniq_body_id: 'post8'
 til: false